vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 discuss:
 ---

-[Waku v2](https://rfc.vac.dev/spec/10/) comprises a set of modular protocols for secure privacy preserving communication.
+[Waku v2](https://rfc.vac.dev/spec/10/) comprises a set of modular protocols for secure, privacy preserving communication.
 Avoiding centralization, these protocols exchange messages over a P2P network layer.
 In order to build a P2P network, participating nodes first have to discover peers within this network.
 This is where [*ambient peer discovery*](https://docs.libp2p.io/concepts/publish-subscribe/#discovery) comes into play: